Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Stochastic Communication Model of Dispersive Readout

 \subsection{Asymptotic Scaling and Overhead-Induced Shift}

-To understand the structural origin of the separation between $\tau_{\text{fid}}$ and $\tau_{\text{rate}}$, we consider the long-coherence limit ($T_1 \rightarrow \infty$) where score distributions remain symmetric Gaussians.
-In this regime the classical Chernoff information reduces to
+To clarify the structural origin of the systematic separation between $\tau_{\text{fid}}$ and $\tau_{\text{rate}}$, we consider the long-coherence limit ($T_1 \rightarrow \infty$) where the matched-filter score distributions remain symmetric Gaussians.
+In this regime, the classical Chernoff information reduces to